mhwlng/arduino-albumcover/README.md

 ![dial](https://i.imgur.com/suuqg7B.jpg)

-1. This project requires https://github.com/imgproxy/imgproxy to resize the image from home asssistant and convert from .png to .jpg.
+1. This project requires https://github.com/imgproxy/imgproxy to resize the image from home assistant and convert from .png to .jpg.

    To create an imgproxy docker container, listening on port 8088: